boiledpotatoe/boiledpotatoe/README.md

-# Hi there, I'm Husnain Khaliq! 👋

-An aspiring **Full Stack Software Engineer** focused on building innovative snd scalable AI applications.
-Welcome to my GitHub profile!
+# Hi, I'm Husnain! 👋 - An aspiring **Full Stack Software Engineer.**

 ---

-## 🚀 About Me
+## 🚀 Glad you're here

-I'm an aspiring **Full Stack Software Engineer** passionate about building responsive, user-friendly, and scalable AI applications.
-With experience in **React**, **Node.js**, **Next.js**, and other modern web technologies, I'm excited to contribute to projects that combine creativity with functionality.
+I'm an aspiring Full-Stack Developer, actively seeking internship opportunities that allow me to apply my skills in web development and database management.
+With a strong interest and focus on AI-driven applications, I'm eager to work on projects that combine cutting-edge technology with practical solutions.

 - 🌱 **Currently Learning**: Advanced techniques in full-stack development, REST APIs, and UI/UX design.
 - 🛠️ **Skills**: